Living in a mission

 The Iroquois started arriving in the St. Lawrence Valley in the 1660s.
 The first village and the one that remained the largest was Kahnawake.

-The Iroquois of these villages remained in close contact with the Five Nations Iroquois, who had remained on their territory and had not converted to Catholicism.
+The Iroquois of these villages remained in close contact with the (now) Six Nations Iroquois to the south, who had remained on their territory and had not converted to Catholicism.